 But red is a versatile color.
 It doesn't just represent sex and lust; it also is used to represent power and prestige.
 History seems to support this association between red and power: In medieval Europe, red was worn by kings, cardinals, and nobility.
 In classic Rome, the most powerful men were called the coccinati , meaning the "ones who wear red."
 And in the late 12th century, the Christian church adopted the color red as a symbol of authority and assumed the emblem of a red cross against a white background.

 A quick look around will tell you that this association between red and power seems to have continued into the present day: The "red carpet" is only rolled out during special events (e.g., the Oscars), and only the most prestigious individuals are allowed to walk on it.
 We use the term "red-letter day" to indicate a day of special significance.
 The "power tie" worn by modern businessmen is traditionally red in color.
 And the stereotypic image of a successful, powerful man is one who drives a red sports car.

 Taken together, the results of these studies imply some practical dating advice: Next time you are getting ready for a date, consider injecting some red into your wardrobe.
 If a red dress or red shirt is too loud for your taste, then try adding just a touch of red.
-If you are a woman, consider red jewelry or red high heel shoes (or the recently popular black heels with a red sole).
-If you are a man, consider a red tie or red handkerchief.
+If you are a woman, consider red jewelry or red shoes.
+If you are a man, consider a red tie or handkerchief.

-One would hope that important life decisions, like who to date or when to get a vaccine, are made on the basis of well thought-out decision-making.
-But this emerging program of research suggests that our thoughts and behaviors are often "colored" in ways that we are unaware.
+One would hope that important life decisions, like who to date or when to get a vaccine, are made on the basis of well-reasoned decision-making.
+But this emerging research suggests that our thoughts and behaviors are often "colored" in ways of which we are unaware.

 Elliot, A. J., & Niesta, D. (2008).
 Romantic red: Red enhances men's attraction to women.
 Journal of Personality and Social Psychology, 95, 1150-1164.